Auction Marketing: What to Say (and What Not to Say)

 3. Tie Items to the Mission

-When you preview auction items, connect them to the impact they'll fund.
+When you preview auction items, connect them to the impact they will fund.

 • "This vacation package could cover a week of hot meals for 50 seniors."